 I married my best friend and wife a year after college, and we moved into our first house together in a small neighborhood near Jamestown.
 We enjoy many of the same hobbies (especially movies and music) and spent quality time together while balancing our demanding work lives.
 Four years into our marriage we had our first child….and we followed that with two more children several years later.
 Our lives changed with three small kids in the house, and we eventually moved to a larger home in Powhatan Secondary.
 Additionally, our free time now consists of carpooling kids to soccer games, helping with homework and trips to Busch Gardens!

 In addition to my love of movies and music, I am a huge sports fan.
 I spend a lot of my free time watching sports (especially football) and playing fantasy sports with friends and colleagues.
 I enjoy weekly trivia night with co-workers at a local brewery and still find time to see a movie or go to concerts with friends.
 Family is especially important to me.
 I grew up in a large extended family and a lot of my closest friends are actually family members.
 Most of my family grew up here in Williamsburg and a majority of them still live in the area.
 We have frequent cookouts and parties and my wife and I rarely have a problem finding a babysitter for our kids!

 It is a privilege to serve on the Historic Virginia Land Conservancy Board.
-I look forward to meeting my fellow Board members and bringing my knowledge and expertise to the group.
+I look forward to continuing to work with Board members and bringing my knowledge and expertise to the group.